thejjw/sunbeam-charms/charms/glance-k8s/CONTRIBUTING.md

 glance-k8s charm uses the ops\_sunbeam library and extends OSBaseOperatorAPICharm from the library.

-glance-k8s charm consumes shared-db relation to connect to database, identity-service to register the service endpoints to keystone and ingress-internal/ingress-public relation to get exposed over internal and public networks.
+glance-k8s charm consumes database relation to connect to database, identity-service to register the service endpoints to keystone and ingress-internal/ingress-public relation to get exposed over internal and public networks.